 AREA SPECIFIC CAMPING RESTRICTIONS

 The Rae Lakes Loop Area: Camp only in designated sites in Lower Paradise Valley.
-Two night camping limit in Paradise Valley.
+(See temporary closure above) Two night camping limit in Paradise Valley.
 One night camping limit per lake between Dollar Lake and Glen Pass.
 No camping within a 1/4 mile of Bullfrog Lake.
 Two night camping limit at Charlotte and Kearsarge Lakes and along the John Muir Trail from Woods Creek Crossing to Vidette Meadow.

 ADDITIONAL SAFETY RECOMMENDATIONS

 Wilderness is a place where self-reliance and preparedness is essential. be prepared for a wide variety of hazardous situations.

 Most wilderness illnesses are attributable to poor hygiene.
 Wash your hands often.